wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/5-use-custom-connector-in-powerapp.md

 ![Create Power App Modal][image-02]

-In order to add the custom connector, navigate the `Data` menu.
+Navigate the `Data` menu to add the custom connector.
 You will see nothing in the Data pane.

 ![Data Pane][image-03]